sukhik/fybr/src/pages/blog/post2/index.md

 ---
-title: 'Confession: I Do Not Have A job'
+title: 'Confession: I do not have a job'
 date: '2020-04-06'
 ---